tomxbarnesx/vibes-blog/README.md

 - Spotify API

 ## Inspiration
-I took inspiration from Twitter and from the general direction I see most short form internet writing taking.
-Snappy, snackable bites of insightful content are what publishers and users prioritize on their pages.
-I want to create a blogging application that could speak to those trends as well, while also nodding to the feel of a flipping through a box of records, or clicking through tracks on a digital playlist.
+I took inspiration from Twitter and general trends in short form internet writing towards snappy, snackable bites of insightful content.
+The exhaustive Pitchfork review feels more and more dated by the day.
+I aimed to create a blogging application that could speak to these trends, while nodding to the feel of a flipping through a box of records, or clicking through tracks on a digital playlist.

-## Acknowledgements
-Miles Davis, for the decades of inspiration he shared with the world.
-He appears one of my fake users, sharing his favorite 'Get Up' and 'Get Down' tracks of 2018.